piepieonline/RE_Kenshi_Extensions/README.md

 * Run `cmake --build --preset local-debug`
 * Run the game.
 A terminal window should open and contain logs regarding hook installation.

+## Lua Scripting

+Lua scripts can use any of the hooks defined by declaring a function of the same name.
+They have access to any of the classes/properties configured in LuaBridgeSetupImplementation.

 ## Example Lua Scripts:

 ### Double prices (silently)